byjg/docker-php/README.md

 :::

 :::warning
-Images using Alpine `edge` are production-ready but may receive package updates.
+Images using Alpine `edge` or specific versions like `3.22` are production-ready but may receive package updates.
 Pin to a specific YYYY.MM tag for guaranteed stability.
 :::

 ## Use Cases